Schullogin/Schullogin.github.io/content/issues/2024-07-08T0000--Schullogin_Kein_Support_in_der_dritten_Ferienwoche_(08.07.2024_-_14.07.2024).md

 title: "Schullogin: Kein Support in der dritten Ferienwoche (08.07.2024 - 14.07.2024)"
 date: 2024-07-08T00:00:00
 # resolved: true # field not needed for maintenance informational
-# resolvedWhen: 2024-07-08T00:00:00 # field not needed for maintenance informational
+# resolvedWhen: 2024-07-15T08:00:00 # field not needed for maintenance informational
 # severity: down # field not needed for maintenance informational
 informational: true # field makes issue look more like a blog post and removes any references to downtime length
-pin: true # Resolving: set to false
+pin: false # Resolving: set to false
 affected:
 - Support
 section: issue